 It is noted that census tracts within Seal Beach are fairly racially homogenous, with similar racial and ethnic identities found across the city.
 According to Figure IV-2, census tracts within Seal Beach range from sizeable (gap 10% to 50%) to predominantly (gap >50%) White majority.
-All of the selected sites and candidate sites for rezoning are located within census tracts identified as White majority.
+As such, aAll of the selected sites and candidate sites for rezoning are located within census tracts identified as White majority.

 Low to moderate income populations are distributed throughout the City of Seal Beach, and the selected sites and candidate sites for rezoning are distributed throughout neighborhoods with different median income levels.
-Both the 1011 Seal Beach Blvd site and 1780 Pacific Coast Highway (PCH) site are located within a census block group with an average median income greater than \$125,000.
+Both the 1011 Seal Beach Blvd site and 1780 Pacific Coast Highway (PCH)site are located within a census block group with an average median income greater than \$125,000.
 No concentrations of poverty are found in these census blocks; both census blocks show the lowest concentration of low to moderate income households in the city.
-Thus, additional moderate income units on these selected sites will allow diverse households to take advantage of positive opportunities found in these high-income neighborhoods.
+Thus, additional low to moderate income units on these selected sites will allow diverse households to take advantage of positive opportunities found in these high-income neighborhoods.

 The Leisure World community has the highest concentration of low to moderate income population within Seal Beach.
-Additional housing in this community would likely be age restricted to 55+ adults, which would continue to segregate this specific age-group demographic within the city to two specific census tracts.
+Additional housing in this community would likely be age restricted to 55+ adults, which would continue to segregate this specific age-group demographic within the city to primarily live within-two specific census tracts.
 Because 55+ adults are more likely to be retired or fixed income, these census tracts would continue to be concentrations of low to moderate income households.
 Generally, age-restricted housing tends to be priced lower than units without age restrictions and provide a more affordable housing opportunity to senior citizens.
 As discussed in Section F.2, the housing needs of elderly populations can be addressed through smaller units, accessory dwelling units, shared living arrangements, congregate housing, and housing assistance programs.
-Units within Leisure World are smaller units, ranging from one to two bedrooms.
-Individuals aged 65+ make up 39% of the city population (compared to regional share of 13%); the age distribution in Seal Beach would support additional units within this community..
-The Leisure World opportunity site represents a potential 150 units out of the identified 1,833 units to be constructed during this cycle (refer to Table B-1).
-These units represent 8.2% of the potential units on candidate sites.
-Thus, providing additional housing units within this community would not cause additional income-based segregation across the City nor would it exacerbate existing income concentrations.
+Units within Leisure World tend to be are smaller units, ranging from one to two bedrooms.
+Individuals aged 65+ make up 39% of the city population (compared to regional share of 13%); the age distribution in Seal Beach would support additional units within this community.
+Further, The proposed rezoning within Leisure World for higher density would yield.
+The Leisure World opportunity site represents-a potential 150 units out of the identified 1,5571,833 units to be constructed during this cycle (refer to Table B-31).
+These units new units in Leisure World; representing 9.78.2% of the potential units on candidate sites for rezoning.
+Thus, providing additional housing units within this community would not cause additional income-based segregation across the eCity nor would it exacerbate existing income concentrations.